- My Credentials

-In my own defense, I did exactly as I'd been taught.
+In my defense, I lived life exactly as I'd been taught.
 The mistake was never questioning what I was being taught.

-Opening to the first page, she used a straight-edge to create 5 columns.
-Then, from left to right she labeled the columns: Date, Description, In, Out, and Balance.
+Opening to the first page, she used a straight-edge to create five columns.
+Then, from left to right, she labeled the columns: Date, Description, In, Out, and Balance.

 Mom then explained how to use the columns to keep track of how much money I made and where I spent it.
 I can vividly remember thinking, "Wow!
 What a cool and fun activity!"

-And for the 23 years that followed I enjoyed tracking my income and expenses more than I did generating them.
+And for the 23 years that followed, I enjoyed tracking my income and expenses more than generating them.

-You see, upon leaving high school I, like many others, chose to put money and income ahead of passion and creative self-expression.
-So instead of pursuing my passion of working with numbers, I pursued income.
+You see, upon leaving high school, I, like many others, chose to put money and income ahead of passion and creative self-expression.
+So instead of pursuing my passion for working with numbers, I pursued income.